Academic-Labbook/alp/README.md

 Authors: Mohammad Jangda, Daniel Bachhuber, Automattic, Shepherd Interactive, Mark Jaquith
 Link: [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/)

-Most of this is adapted for ALP verbatim, but the guest author feature has been removed.
+Most of the architecture of this plugin has been adapted for ALP, but some features have been changed (such as email alerts) or removed (such as the guest author feature).

 ### WP-Post-Meta-Revisions and Revision Notes
 Authors: Adam Silverstein, Helen Hou-Sandí